CCA-Public/scope/README.md

 Follow the instructions to create a user with full admin rights.

+### Start development server

+`python accesspoc/manage.py runserver`

+To change the default port or other development server behaviors, see the [relevant Django docs](https://docs.djangoproject.com/en/1.11/intro/tutorial01/#the-development-server).

 ### Create "Edit Collections and Folders" group

-* Open the Django admin app (by default at localhost:8000/admin) and sign in with your superuser account.
+* Open the Django admin app (by default at `localhost:8000/admin`) and sign in with your superuser account.
 * Click "Groups", then "Add Group +" (button on right-hand side of page)
 * Create a new group with name "Edit Collections and Folders" and the following permissions: